 Let’s supposed another round of copies was made, and shortly after several were destroyed in a fire.
 Here’s what our manuscript evidence looks like now:

-Hopefully you’re getting the point.
+Hopefully, you’re getting the point.
 The further we progress, the more copies are made.
-Even if we lose the first few generation of copies, we still have a high level of certainty of the content of the original.
+Even if we lose the first few generations of copies, we still have a high level of certainty in the content of the original.
 And even if errors creep into parts of the text, we can still reconstruct the original.

 C1: In the beginning was the Word, and the Word was with God, andd the Word was God